Charlie Brooker: Other television work and appearances

-With Daniel Maier, he co-wrote a spoof crime drama for Sky1 called A Touch of Cloth, which first broadcast on 26 August 2012 and starred John Hannah and Suranne Jones, both notable for having starred in genuine crime dramas.
+With Daniel Maier, Brooker co-wrote a spoof crime drama for Sky1 called A Touch of Cloth, which first broadcast on 26 August 2012 and starred John Hannah and Suranne Jones, both notable for having starred in genuine crime dramas.
 Two further series were broadcast in 2013 and 2014, with the latter starring Karen Gillan.

 Brooker has appeared on three episodes and one webisode of the popular BBC current affairs news quiz Have I Got News for You.
 He appeared on an episode of the Channel 4 panel show 8 Out of 10 Cats, The Big Fat Quiz of the Year 2009, Never Mind the Buzzcocks and Would I Lie To You?.
 In December 2006 he reviewed two games written by the presenters of VideoGaiden, on their show.
 He also made a brief appearance in the third and final instalment of the documentary series Games Britannia, discussing the rise and popularity of computer games.

 Brooker wrote for the BBC Three sketch show Rush Hour.

 In 2009, Brooker began hosting You Have Been Watching, a panel comedy TV quiz on Channel 4 which discusses television.
 A second series was broadcast the following year.

 On 6 May 2010, Brooker was a co-host of the Channel 4 alternative election night, along with David Mitchell, Jimmy Carr and Lauren Laverne.
 The telethon was interspersed with contributions from Brooker, some live in the studio but mostly pre-recorded.
 Notably, these included an "Election Special" of You Have Been Watching and two smaller segments in an almost identical style to Screenwipe (the only noticeable difference being that Brooker was sitting in a different room).
 Brooker described the experience of live television as being so nerve-wracking he "did a piss" during the broadcast.
 A spin-off series, 10 O'Clock Live, started in January 2011 with the same four hosts.

 Brooker hosted How TV Ruined Your Life, which aired on BBC Two between January and March 2011.

 In November 2020, Hugh Grant reported that Brooker was producing a mockumentary with Netflix "about 2020".
 Grant stated that he would star as "a historian who is being interviewed about the year."
 The mockumentary, titled Death to 2020, was released on Netflix on 27 December 2020.

 In 2022, the animated interactive fiction Cat Burglar was released.
 Brooker was credited as creator.